I have a degree in ancient history and a passion for reading, cooking, DIY projects, tea, science fiction, and a myriad of other subjects.

 Author: Marie Kiraly

-Suitable For: Mina is suitable for adults due to its strongly erotic themes.
+Suitable For: Mina is suitable for adults only, due to its strongly erotic themes.

 Appeals To: Mina will appeal to fans of the Anita Blake: Vampire Hunter series and lovers of the Fifty Shades trilogy.